Roche/pyreadstat/README.md

 values.

-At the moment of writing these lines, this is not working for all sas7bdat files: it seems to be working for files produced on windows but not for files produced on unix, even files without user defined missing values will throw errors.
+At the moment of writing these lines, this is not working for all sas7bdat files: it seems to be working for files produced on windows/32 bit but not for files produced on unix/64 bit, where even files without user defined missing values will throw errors.

 Empty strings are still transtaled as empty strings and not as NaN.